RomainLefeuvre/swh-dataset-downloader/README.md

 Since the large majority of archived revisions are still reachable at their origin (GitHub, GitLab, etc.), fetching from there first is almost always faster — falling back to the Software Heritage Vault only when the origin copy is gone.

-**Note:** when constructing a `.mosaic` file for the revisions you need is feasible in your setup, using [swh-mosaic](https://docs.softwareheritage.org/devel/swh-mosaic/index.html) directly is currently the most relevant way to reconstruct source trees from Software Heritage — it targets small source-code objects specifically and avoids Vault's cook/fetch round-trip, without requiring a full `swh-graph` deployment.
+**Note:** if the revision list you're working from was itself extracted using a `swh-graph` analysis, you already have the more efficient path available: constructing a [`.mosaic`](https://docs.softwareheritage.org/devel/swh-mosaic/index.html) file for those selected revisions directly from the graph is faster than going through this tool.
+This repository instead targets the use case where you want to retrieve revisions archived in Software Heritage **without** having to deploy `swh-graph` and reconstruct a `.mosaic` file.

 ---